Provisioning an eval org

 Permissions required for this task

 You can give the Apigee provisioner a predefined role that includes the permissions needed to complete this task, or give more fine-grained permissions to provide the least privilege necessary.
-SeePredefined roles andService networking permissions.
+See Predefined roles and Service networking permissions.

 Set up networking for your local Virtual Private Cloud (VPC).

-ClickEDIT next toNetworking.
+1. ClickEdit next toNetworking.

-default, which is the network that Google Cloud created for you when you created your Google Cloud project.
-If you have a different Cloud network and want to use it, select it from the list.
-(Note that the network must have a /22CIDR block of IP addresses free.)If your project is using shared Virtual Private Cloud (VPC) networking, select the network that manages the network settings for your project.
+If your project is using shared VPC networking, select the network that manages the network settings for your project.
 If you do not see that network in the dropdown list, have a user with permission to manage the network log in to complete this step.
 Then you can return to the wizard and continue.
-For more information on Shared VPC networking, seeUsing Shared VPC networks.
+For more information on Shared VPC networking, see Using Shared VPC networks.

-After you select a network the wizard displays the peering range selection options:
+After you select a network the wizard displays the peering range selection options.

 Select how you want Apigee to identify IP addresses for your network.
 For eval organizations it is most common to selectAutomatically allocate IP range.
 If you prefer to specify a range, selectSelect one or more existing IP ranges or create a new one.
-You must specify both a name and a specific IP range, like
+You must specify both a name and a specific IP range, like10.20.238.0/22.

 The wizard creates the network and allocates IP addresses for the services within that network.
 The network creation takes a couple of minutes to complete.